Pramilashanmugam/to-do-list/TESTING.md

 ## Bugs and Fix

+I have invested a lot of time on testing to find all the possible bugs and have also debugged them.
+To my knowledge there are no known bugs in the app.
+As mentioned in `Readme Features` input task accepts empty task, this was done purposefully.

 | Bugs/Errors Found                                                                                                                    | Fix                                                                                                                                                                                                                              | Current status |
 | ------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------- |
 | Task input in add and update function accepted unlimited characters                                                                  | A Task is limited to a maximum of 100 characters                                                                                                                                                                                 | Fixed          |